ChainAgnostic/CAIPs/CAIPs/caip-341.md

 ## Simple Summary

-CAIP-X defines the `extensionId` type as a valid target type for establishing connections with browser extension wallets.
+CAIP-341 defines the `extensionId` type as a valid target type for establishing connections with browser extension wallets.

 ## Abstract